kwoodman1970/InceptionU-Project1/README.md

 ## How to Use

-To start the server, issue the following command:
+To start the server, issue the following command from your local project directory:

 `node server.js`